 Research on pathways to crime divides offenders into two main groups: adolescent-onset offenders who begin their criminal lives as minors, and late-onset offenders who begin their criminal careers as adults (Moffitt & Caspi, 2001; Simpson et al., 2016).
 It was found that in general females’ criminal careers tend to begin at an older age than men’s criminal careers (Baskin & Somers, 1993; Flood-Page et al., 2000).
 Moffitt and Caspi (2001) found that factors predicting late delinquency among boys and girls are similar, but usually girls’ delinquency starts later than that of boys.
 Simpson et al., (2008, 2016) found, as have numerous other studies (See: DeHart , 2018; Katz, 2000; Papalia, 2018; Peterson et al., 2019) that risk factors for female delinquency are physical and sexual abuse in childhood and the use of addictive substances.
-These studies indicated that there are different predictors for adolescent-onset offenders usually including cognitive and neuropsychological deficits, a dysfunctional family environment and physical or sexual abuse.
-They also have more extensive offending history.
-They have higher drug involvement (use/dealing) and more offense variety.
+These studies indicated that there are different predictors for adolescent-onset offenders, usually including cognitive and neuropsychological deficits, a dysfunctional family environment, and physical or sexual abuse.
+Adolescent-onset offenders also have more extensive offending histories, higher drug involvement (use/dealing), and more offense variety.
 They also found a large group of female criminals who had few of the few risk factors associated with delinquency.
 These offenders usually did not have records of delinquency during adolescence and did not suffer from addiction, neglect, or childhood victimization (Kratzer & Hodgins, 1999; Simpson et al., 2016).
 What did characterize them was victimization arising from abusive intimate relationships, and they usually began their delinquent career at a relatively older age.
 Similar findings were confirmed in another recent studies (Eriksson, 2018; Nuytiens & Christiaens, 2019).

 The last decade has witnessed the appearance of new studies describing female offenders as rational and proactive.
 Ajzenstadt (2009) examined explanations given by delinquent women and their rational decision-making for breaking the law.
 The study found that the majority of participants described their involvement in a crime as a calculated process.
 Their deviant behavior was described as a rational choice to achieve goals that they defined as important.
 In the life stories of these women, their choice of delinquency was an optimal option given the social circumstances and the options available to them.
 Neissl et al. (2019) tested rational choice theory (RCT) across gender groups.
 They found that while the performance of RCT is consistent, though not identical, in explaining crime by men and women, for both genders’ the perceptions of the rewards of crime appeared more compelling than the threat of sanctions.
 These studies indicate a new trend in explaining the motives and causes of delinquent behavior among women, with an emphasis on their being proactive and rational in their decision to break the law.
 At the same time, these studies examined decision-making regarding the crimes of which the individuals had been convicted and did not consider the decision-making processes of delinquent women throughout their lives.
 Such an examination could help further the understanding of different criminal life choices.

 This spate of recent research tends to examine women’s delinquent behavior in terms of rational choice is the basis of the present study.
 The main purpose of the present study was to investigate patterns of decision-making and responsibility-taking vs. the compulsion process selection of a criminal lifestyle among female prisoners as reflected in their life stories.
-Understanding this pattern may help in the development of more appropriate treatment programs for female offenders based not only on their criminal patterns and victimization but also on their subjective perception degree of personal responsibility for their criminal lifestyle and the offense they were convicted of.
+Understanding this pattern may help in the development of more appropriate treatment programs for female offenders, based not only on their criminal patterns and victimization, but also on their subjective perceptions of their degree of personal responsibility for their criminal lifestyles and the offenses for which they were convicted.

 Method